Blog

 • when the Pro is collecting their belongings to call it a night

 • avoid “lining up” or “queuing” to dance with a Pro.
-I’m not a carnival ride you bought a ticket for. 🙂
+I’m not a carnival ride you bought a ticket for. ?

 Remember, EVERYONE has the right to say no to a dance.
 Pros are not obligated to accept your invitation – they are not property rental.
-Pros are not always in the ballroom to social dance.
-Sometimes they just want to hang out with music, and there is nothing wrong with that.
-So if your invitation does get declined, resist the reflex to assume they are rejecting you.
-They are just rejecting that dance in that moment.
+Pros are not always eager to social dance with everyone:

 Great times to ask: